apnex/router/readme.md

-# Building and FRR docker service on CentOS
+# Building an FRR docker service on CentOS
 ## 1) create centos vm
 **Warning**: Ensure you have created your CentOS VM with the following settings: